bionic-gpt/bionic-gpt/website/content/blog/model-denial-of-service/index.md

 ## Prevention using a Gateway or Reverse Proxy

+A gateway or reverse proxy acts as an intermediary server that forwards client requests to other servers, enhancing security, load balancing, and performance.

 LLM Inference engines actually have a relatively simple API.
 Nearly all popular engines support the [Open AI API](https://platform.openai.com/docs/api-reference/completions) Completions endpoint.

 So when we talk about prevention we're applying protection to more or less just one main endpoint.
 Below is an example of calling an LLM.